flybirdcl/flybirdcl.github.io/README.md

 ## Reflection

 The team started this project late because this team decided to split off from the stock market prediction team a little late.
 If the team were to restart, it would be useful to spread the tasks out over a longer period of time.
+We could have also spent more time trying out different models.
 Continue work on the project would be creating a better user interface as well as getting more recent data, since the model is currently trained on 2012-2017 data.
+Another area to expand on in the future is utilizing more complex data to get more accurate information and also the integration of a physics-based component (that relies on current weather information) in addition to the LSTM that works purely on historical data.

 ## References